Stop sextortion – teens

 For friends

 You can even help your friends before they need it, and right now is one of those times.
-Sextortion can be a painful experience, and people going through it are usually pretty scared to tell their friends.
-Your friends need to know that you’ll be there for them, even if something like sextortion happens.
+Sextortion is uncomfortable, and people going through it are usually pretty scared to tell their friends.
+Your friends need to know that you’ll be there for them if something like sextortion happens.
+Tell them now — when everything is fine — and as often as possible.

 Share Thorn's "Stop Sextortion" video